-A Structure Plan is a visionary document setting out the strategic planning framework for development over 25 years.
-The Greater Batemans Bay Structure Plan sets out the strategic planning framework for protection of the environment and major transport priorities.
+A structure plan is a visionary document setting out the strategic planning framework for development over 25 years.
+The Greater Batemans Bay Structure Plan (the Structure Plan) sets out the strategic planning framework for protection of the environment and major transport priorities.
 It will also guide the scale, pattern and broad location of development including provision for new housing and business for Greater Batemans Bay.
-The purpose of the Structure Plan is to guide the preparation of the Local Environmental Plan and provide a framework within which decisions on future land use zoning can be made.
+The purpose of the Structure Plan is to guide the preparation of the Local Environmental Plan and provide a framework within which decisions on future land-use zoning can be made.

 What areas does this structure plan apply to?

-The twelve communities included in the Greater Batemans Bay Structure Plan are as follows:
+The 12 communities included in the Greater Batemans Bay Structure Plan are as follows: